 If you’ve purchased, you already did, most likely.
 When you buy the ticket online, you’ll digitally sign our terms and conditions, our code of ethics, and our refund policy.
 You’ll also fill out a medical emergency form when you get your lanyard at the start of camp.

 WANT TO INTERN?

 Interns are selected each year from our registered campers, and do everything regular registrants do – however, they are paid to do things like load snacks and sell concessions at our mainstage shows to raise money for our scholarship programs.
 Interested in this low-key job?
 Click that you are interested when you register!

 Are you an underamplified human in improvisation (BIPOC, LGBTIQ, over 65, PwD, veteran) that needs a little financial help getting to camp?
-In addition to our full scholarships that we give each year (three or four FULL RIDES from nominations only, up to 10 Partial Scholars), we give coupons to people that need a hand.
-Write us at email@example.com with subject “Coupon” only if you fall in one of the above categories.
-Write us at firstname.lastname@example.org with subject “Nomination” to elect a friend for a scholarship until April 1, 2022.
+In addition to our full scholarships that we give each year (1-2 FULL RIDES from nominations only, up to 10 Partial Scholars), we give coupons to people that need a hand.
+Write us at firstname.lastname@example.org with subject “Coupon” only if you fall in one of the above categories.
+Write us at email@example.com with subject “Nomination” to elect a friend for a scholarship until April 1, 2023.
 Got your back.